gnu-mcu-eclipse/netlify/README.md

 ## netlify to bintray redirector

-This project is a minimal web site hosted at [netlify.com](http://netlify.com) and provides http redirection to [bintray](https://bintray.com) for the Eclipse p2 updates sites.
+This project is a minimal web site hosted at [netlify.com](http://netlify.com) that provides http redirection to [bintray](https://bintray.com) for the Eclipse p2 updates sites.

-The public URLs for GNU MCU Eclipse p2 update sites are:
+The public URLs for GNU MCU Eclipse v4.x update sites are:

 - https://gnu-mcu-eclipse.netlify.com/v4-neon-updates
 - https://gnu-mcu-eclipse.netlify.com/v4-neon-updates-test